 Time stopped as I listened to him.
 I felt like I was in a movie and everyone was looking at me waiting for my reaction.
 This couldn’t be real.
 He kept talking and I was hating him.
 I was wanting him to go away.
 I wanted to wake up from this.
-I kept waiting for him to say that it would all somehow be OK that he was just mistaken.
+Surely, he was mistaken.
+I kept waiting for him to say that it would all somehow be OK.
 That is wasn’t really a “fetal demise”.
 But he didn’t and finally I began to cry.
 My husband came over to me.
 The doctor kept talking.
 Now I had to deliver the baby he said.
 What news!
 The thought had not yet crossed my mind.
 Really?
 I had to deliver a dead baby?
 Wasn’t this too cruel to be true?

 It was true.
 He suggested “augmenting” the delivery and having an epidural to avoid “adding injury to insult.”
 There was too much irony.
 Not only must I be in the hospital I had reconciled myself to as necessary for a healthy baby at this point, but now I wasn’t going to get that baby and I was going to have every intervention that I had always avoided.
 Strange.
 But I wanted it over.
 I wanted to get out of that place and I wanted the dead baby out too.
 It was 10 AM and I said OK to induction.